-Section 143(g)(3) and section 103A(i)(4) of the Internal Revenue Code of 1954 (1954 Code) provide special arbitrage rebate rules for qualified mortgage bonds and qualified veterans' mortgage bonds.
+Section 143(g)(3) provides special arbitrage rebate rules for qualified mortgage bonds and qualified veterans' mortgage bonds.
 Under these special rules, issuers may pay the rebate either to mortgagors, or if an election is made before issuance of the bond, to the United States.
-Use this form only if you have elected to pay the rebate to the United States.
+Use this form only if you have elected to pay the rebate to the United States

-Qualified Zone Academy Bonds
+Qualified Zone Academy Bonds Issued Under Section 1397E

 A qualified zone academy bond (QZAB) is a bond issued by a state or local government to finance certain eligible public school purposes.
-An issuer may establish a defeasance escrow to cure a failure to properly use QZAB proceeds.
+An issuer of QZABs issued under section 1397E or section 54E, if applicable, may establish a defeasance escrow to cure a failure to properly use QZAB proceeds.
 An issuer must pay 100 percent of the investment earnings on amounts in the defeasance escrow.
 Use this form to make payments of investment earnings on amounts in defeasance escrows.
-See Proposed Regulations section 1.1397E-1(h)(7)(ii)(C), 2004-16 I.R.B.
+See Regulations section 1.1397E-1(h)(8)(ii)(C).